EnzymeML/enzymeml-specifications/docs/validation.md

 <div class="container">
   <div class="instructions">
     <p>
-      The Validation Tool is designed to help you ensure your EnzymeML document is correct and consistent according to predefined rules and standards.
-It performs two main functions: schema validation and consistency checks.
+      Upload an EnzymeML JSON file to check its validity.
+The Schema Validator checks if the EnzymeML Document conforms to the EnzymeML Schema.
+The Consistency Checker checks if the EnzymeML Document aligns with best practices.
+Warnings and Errors from the Consistency Checker are intended to communicate potential issues that may affect the interoperability of the document.
     </p>
     <p>
-      For this, upload your EnzymeML JSON file using the file input below.
-The tool will then display the results of the validation and consistency checks.
+      Upload an EnzymeML JSON file using the file input below.
     </p>
     <label for="file-input" class="upload-label">Choose File</label>
     <input type="file" id="file-input" class="upload-input" />